Home Case Studies

 The Situation

-This brand was selling professional-grade tools on Amazon the same way they sold to weekend DIY shoppers.
-No quantity discounts, no Amazon Business pricing tiers, and 56% of the catalog was fulfilled via FBM with no Prime badge.
-Their B2B customers, contractors and facility managers, were buying from Grainger and Fastenal instead because Amazon offered no bulk pricing and delivery times were unreliable.
+This brand sold professional tools on Amazon the same way they sold to weekend DIYers.
+No quantity discounts, no Amazon Business pricing tiers, and 56% of the catalog fulfilled via FBM with no Prime badge.

-The brand had 340 active SKUs but zero virtual bundles, zero multi-packs, and no Business-exclusive offers.
-They were leaving the fastest-growing buyer segment on Amazon completely unaddressed.
+Their B2B customers (contractors, facility managers) were buying from Grainger and Fastenal instead.
+The brand had 340 SKUs but zero virtual bundles, zero multi-packs, and no Business-exclusive offers.

 The Approach